-Three More Women Come Forward To Accuse R. Kelly Of Abuse
+3 More Women Come Forward To Accuse R. Kelly Of Abuse

 Kelly is quoted by the Associated Press on Friday as saying that he was "heartbroken" by the accusations.
 Referring to himself as a "God-fearing man, a son, a brother and most importantly a father," he said that allegations "perpetuated by the media" are "an attempt to distort my character and to destroy my legacy that I have worked so hard to build."

 However, his management team told NPR on Friday afternoon that the statement attributed to Kelly by the AP was "an erroneous, unauthorized statement that never was said by R. Kelly himself, nor was it written or distributed by the R. Kelly management team.
-Mr. Kelly rejects the points the statement tries to make, and we deny all association with it... we are looking into what went wrong here."
+Mr. Kelly rejects the points the statement tries to make, and we deny all association with it. ...
+We are looking into what went wrong here."

 Kelly's management team also said in its statement: "R. Kelly has close friendships with a number of women who are strong, independent, happy, well cared for and free to come and go as they please.
 We deny the many dark descriptions put forth by instigators and liars who have their own agenda for seeking profit and fame."
-It adds that parents of Kelly's girlfriends are choosing not to return their daughters' phone calls, "because they are angling for a financial windfall."
+It adds that parents of Kelly's girlfriends are choosing not to return their daughters' phone calls "because they are angling for a financial windfall."

+NPR also sought a response from Kelly's management about a woman in Dallas who, last month in Texas, anonymously presented evidence to the Dallas County district attorney's office, claiming that the singer knowingly gave her a sexually transmitted disease.
+Management responded, "We have been made aware of financial motivations — and a desire to renew a relationship — coming from the claims in Texas.
+We hope to be able to elaborate at some point."

 In addition, Kelly's management team redistributed to NPR its controversial statement from earlier this week equating the Time's Up open letter to a lynching.